14 Toilet Problems You Should Never Ignore

 If you thought some of those toilet seats were crazy, prepare for 50 of the most insane toilets ever created.

 For about 90 percent of clogged toilets, you only need one special tool: a toilet plunger.
 Buy a toilet plunger with an extension flange on the rubber bell-shaped end.
 A toilet plunger with an extension flange is designed to fit toilets better, so you can deliver more “oomph” to the plunge.
-You could pull a woodchuck from a hole with a toilet plunger with an extension flange.
 The toilet plunger will unplug sink and tub drains, too, if you simply fold the flange back into the bell.
 If you can’t find a plunger, or never thought to get one, then check out these ways you can unclog a toilet without a plunger.

 Toilet Not Caulked

 Yes, the bathroom is a place to get clean, but it can easily be a place to trap some pretty foul smells.
 If you don’t caulk a toilet to the floor, you could find yourself smelling leftover residue from smelly mop water, tub water, or even worse, the remnants of your son’s potty training.
 It wasn’t too long ago that indoor plumbing wasn’t common, check out how the toilet has evolved through history.

 Loose Toilet Seat

 Tighten a loose or wiggly toilet seat with inexpensive rubber bushings and seat stabilizers.
 It’s a 15-minute fix that’ll last for years.
 Remove the toilet seat nuts and insert the rubber bushings.